Buick City: Home plant

+"Buick City"

+Buick built rear-wheel drive A-body Regals, B-body LeSabres, and C-body Electras at the Flint campus; however, GM considered moving vehicle production to a newer facility that was scheduled to open in 1985.
+In response, a senior administrator wrote the Buick City business plan, which was adopted in 1982.
+After several updates and a US$350 million investment, it was christened "Buick City" in September 1985, GM's answer to Toyota City, adopting the latter's high technology, just-in-time manufacturing methods, labor-management cooperation, and inventory control.
+Production of Buick and Oldsmobile H-body cars was scheduled to commence at Buick City for the 1986 model year.

-The Buick City concept represented a successful attempt by General Motors to experiment with just-in-time manufacturing methods in response to Japanese manufacturers.
-The experiment included successes: The 1989 Buick LeSabre built in Buick City was ranked the top car in the J.D.
-Power and Associates rankings for that year; it was the first American built car to appear on the list.
+The Buick City concept represented a successful attempt by General Motors to compete with Japanese manufacturers; the 1989 Buick LeSabre built in Buick City was the top-ranked car in the J.D.
+Power and Associates customer satisfaction survey for that year; it was the first American built car to appear on the list.

+For the engine assembly plant (Factory 36), the engine block and cylinder heads were cast at Defiance Foundry in Defiance, Ohio and earlier at Saginaw Metal Casting Operations in Saginaw, Michigan.

+Closure and demolition

+At the end of 1986, General Motors announced that 11 manufacturing plants would be closed by 1989; this put 35,000 of the 150,000 Flint residents out of work, and the subsequent economic toll on the community was chronicled in Michael Moore's 1989 documentary film, Roger & Me, although the closure of Buick City would not start until a decade after the film was released.

-General Motors announced in 1997 that the plant would close, as production of the next generation of full sized GM cars would be consolidated at Orion Assembly.
-The plant closed on June 29, 1999.
+Citing declining sedan sales, General Motors announced in 1997 the Buick City plant would close; the last day of vehicle assembly plant operations was June 29, 1999.
 That same year, Buick City won J. D. Power's Platinum Award for assembly plant quality.
+As of 2016, it is the only General Motors plant to win the award.
 The final cars built at Buick City were the Pontiac Bonneville and the Buick LeSabre.
-Manufacturing operations were transferred to Orion Assembly.
+Full-size sedan manufacturing was consolidated at Orion Assembly.

-The site was vacated by GM employees and site responsibilities were transferred to Motors Liquidation Company as of December 6, 2010.
+Vehicle engines and components continued to be manufactured in the northern part of the site, renamed General Motors Powertrain Flint North, for approximately another decade; however, the remainder of Buick City was vacated by GM employees and site responsibilities were transferred to Motors Liquidation Company as of December 6, 2010.
 In 2013, American Cast Iron Pipe Company announced plans to construct a new 200,000 square foot manufacturing plant on the former Buick City complex.

-As of 2016, it is the only General Motors plant to win the award.
-The closing of GM's manufacturing plants in Flint, and its subsequent economic toll on the community was chronicled in Michael Moore's 1989 documentary film, Roger & Me.
+Reuse

 The plant's acreage became an EPA cleanup site.

 In August 2018, a 156,000-square-foot Lear Corporation seat manufacturing facility opened, built on 33 acres of the former Buick City site in Flint.